-The following two lemmas describe properties that occur a.a.s and their proofs are in \cite{BBGP}: \begin{lemma} \ \begin{enumerate}[{\bf P1}] \item $|C\cap\cX|\leq \log n$ for all $C\in\cC$ (cf.~Lemma~5 in~\cite{BBPP}). \item There are at most $n^{1-\e/2}$ bad cells (cf.~Lemma~10 in~\cite{BBPP}). \item There are at most $n^{O(\e^{1/d})}$ ugly cells (cf.~Lemma~10 in~\cite{BBPP}). \item The maximum degree in $\Gr$ is at most $O(\log n)$ (cf.~Lemma~6 in~\cite{BBPP}). \end{enumerate} \end{lemma} \begin{lemma}[Lemma~13 in~\cite{BBPP}] Let $\cX_\cU$ denote the set of points in ugly cells\xt{, and let $A>0$ be an arbitrary constant}.
-Then a.a.s.\ \xt{$G_{\cX,\hat r}$ has} a collection of paths $\cP$ such that \begin{enumerate}[{\bf Q1}] \item $\cP$ covers $\cX_{\cU}$. \item $\cP$ covers at most two vertices inside any non-ugly cell. \item Every vertex in $\cX$ that is covered by $\cP$ is at graph-distance at most $2(20d)^d$ from some vertex in $X_\cU$ with respect to the graph $\cG_\cC$. \item For each path $P\in\cP$, there is a good cell $C_P$ such that the two endvertices of $P$ lie in cells that are adjacent in $\cG_\cC$ to $C_P$; \item Every two different paths in $\cP$ are at $\ell_p$-distance at least $Ar$ from each other. \end{enumerate} \end{lemma} For a region $S \subseteq [0,1]^d$, we let $V(S)=S\cap\cX$ and $E(S)=\binom{V(S)}{2} \cap E(G_{\cX,\hat r})$\xt{, i.e.~$V(S)$ and $E(S)$ are the set of vertices and edges of $G_{\cX,\hat r}$ that are contained inside of the region $S$.} (Note that this definition will be slightly modified later in~\eqref{eq:VC}\xt{, where a few vertices and edges belonging to some special paths will be removed}.) \xt{We will typically use the notation $V(S)$ and $E(S)$ when $S$ is a cell or a union of cells.
+The following two lemmas describe properties that occur a.a.s., and their proofs are in~\cite{BBPP}: \begin{lemma} A.a.s. \begin{enumerate}[{\bf P1}] \item $|C\cap\cX|\leq \log n$ for all $C\in\cC$ (cf.~Lemma~5 in~\cite{BBPP}). \item There are at most $n^{1-\e/2}$ bad cells (cf.~Lemma~10 in~\cite{BBPP}). \item There are at most $n^{O(\e^{1/d})}$ ugly cells (cf.~Lemma~10 in~\cite{BBPP}). \item The maximum degree in \xt{$G_{\cX,\hat r}$} is at most $O(\log n)$ (cf.~Lemma~6 in~\cite{BBPP}). \end{enumerate} \end{lemma} \begin{lemma}[Lemma~13 in~\cite{BBPP}] Let $\cX_\cU$ denote the set of points in ugly cells\xt{, and let $A>0$ be an arbitrary constant}.
+Then a.a.s.\ \xt{$G_{\cX,\hat r}$ has} a collection of paths $\cP$ such that \begin{enumerate}[{\bf Q1}] \item $\cP$ covers $\cX_{\cU}$. \item $\cP$ covers at most two vertices inside \xt{each} non-ugly cell. \item Every vertex in $\cX$ that is covered by $\cP$ is at graph-distance at most $2(20d)^d$ from some vertex in $X_\cU$ with respect to the graph $G_{\cX,\hat r}$. \item For each path $P\in\cP$, there is a good cell $C_P$ such that the two endvertices of $P$ lie in cells that are adjacent in $\cG_\cC$ to $C_P$; \item Every pair of distinct paths in $\cP$ are at $\ell_p$-distance at least $Ar$ from each other. \end{enumerate} \end{lemma} For a region $S \subseteq [0,1]^d$, we let $V(S)=S\cap\cX$ and $E(S)=\binom{V(S)}{2} \cap E(G_{\cX,\hat r})$\xt{, i.e.~$V(S)$ and $E(S)$ are the set of vertices and edges of $G_{\cX,\hat r}$ that are contained inside of the region $S$.} (Note that this definition will be slightly modified later in~\eqref{eq:VC}\xt{, where a few vertices and edges belonging to some special paths will be removed}.) \xt{We will typically use the notation $V(S)$ and $E(S)$ when $S$ is a cell or a union of cells.
 Recall that any two points in a cell $C$ are at $\ell_p$-distance much smaller than $r$ or $\hat r$, and thus $V(C)$ induces a clique in $G_{\cX,\hat r}$.} A color repetition in $S$ is a pair of edges in $E(S)$ that receive the same color in $G_{\cX,\hat r,q}$.
 A cell $C$ is {\em rainbow} if $E(C)$ is rainbow: that is, $C$ has no color repetitions.